Geonovum/ogc-api-features-guideline/Examples.md

 It does not comply with the rule https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/no-trailing-slash.
 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

-The collection is named "SimpleAddress".
-One might think that this is not according to the [rule for naming collections](https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections) because it is not a plural.
-This rule is about the higher level "collections" which is plural and standard for the OGC-API-Features structure.
-"SimpleAddress" is the collectionId and there are no rules for plural or non-plural for that.
-So, the chosen name/id "SimpleAddress" is according to the ADR-rules.
-See also the concerning [github-issue](https://github.com/Geonovum/KP-APIs/issues/631#issuecomment-2696680537).

 #### INSPIRE